brikis98/yevgeniy-brikman-homepage/_posts/2022-01-06-conscious-business.md

 - Future.
 Show the implications of your opinions so the person knows why this all matters.
 Tell the person what you want to see happen.
 - Inquiry.
 Check in with the other person to see what they think.
 You want to make it clear that this is your current thinking, and that you're open to discussion.

-For example, instead of saying, "this meeting is a waste of time," a better way to phrase this may be: "I‚Äôm feeling uncomfortable about amount of time we are spending on this topic.
-We spent 15 min already, have only 15 min left, and I‚Äôm worried we won‚Äôt get to this other topic I think is important.
+For example, instead of saying, "this meeting is a waste of time," a better way to phrase this may be: "I'm feeling uncomfortable about amount of time we are spending on this topic.
+We spent 15 min already, have only 15 min left, and I'm worried we won't get to this other topic I think is important.
 What do you think we should do?"

 **2d: Diffusing toxic comments**